infcoop/code-assignment/README.md

 >
 > We’re excited to have you on board!
 This assignment is designed to give you and us a taste of what it’s like to work together.
 We love test-driven development, so your primary goal is to write meaningful unit tests, complete the tasks, and ensure all tests make sense and pass.

 To get started, you can clone, fork, or submit a PR to this repo.
-However, we prefer that you clone or fork the repository, complete the tasks in a **private GitHub repo**, and invite us to review it.
+However, we prefer that you clone or fork the repository, complete the tasks in a **private GitHub repo**, and invite us (GitHub user @fuchsvomwalde) to review it.
 This ensures your submission remains confidential.

 ### If you're applying for a frontend role:
 - Navigate to `apps/nextjs` and locate the `__test__/*.test.tsx` files.
 You'll find predefined unit tests with some TODOs.